Top reasons to spend the holidays at Fairmont Kea Lani, Maui

 It takes a villa: the ultimate holiday retreat is an oceanfront home-away-from-home, just steps from Polo Beach.
 Two- and three-bedroom villas (ranging from 1,800 to 2,200 square feet) have gourmet kitchens, laundry facilities, tricked-out entertainment systems with 55-inch screens, private courtyards with plunge pools and barbecues—perfect for extended-family stays.
 Premium villa perks include valet parking and a welcome basket of treats.
 Want the fridge stocked with your favorites or a private barbecue for the family?
 Call on the dedicated concierge team to make the arrangements.

 For Kids Only

 Keiki are treasured in Hawaiian culture, and the resort has a variety of themed activities, from Hawaiian cultural (hula) and crafting to theme-day activities.
-Nightly Hannukah menorah lighting, gingerbread house and ornament making, story time with Mrs. Claus, cookie decorating and of course Santa’s arrival by outrigger canoe on Christmas Eve ensures they won’t miss a thing over the holidays.
+Gingerbread house and ornament making, cookie decorating and of course Santa’s arrival by outrigger canoe on Christmas Eve ensures they won’t miss a thing over the holidays.